-The Palazzo delle Belle Arti, which houses the collection, was designed by architect and engineer Cesare Bazzani, and originally intended as the centrepiece of the 1911 International Fine Arts Exhibition.
+The Palazzo delle Belle Arti, which houses the collection, was designed by architect and engineer Cesare Bazzani and originally intended as the centerpiece of the 1911 International Fine Arts Exhibition.

 The National Gallery of Modern Art is the only national gallery to be fully dedicated to displaying modern and contemporary art.